We are so-o-o lucky!

 Do not change your needle AND change your tension in one step.
 You won't know for sure which action caused the change you see in the resulting stitching.

-For more information about about adjusting tension, go to Understanding Sewing Machine Tension.
+For more information about about adjusting tension, read Understanding Sewing Machine Tension.

 I’ve also heard quilters lament that a certain kind of rayon thread or metallic thread just doesn’t work in their machine.